 After that, I added an equal volume of sugar and brought it to a simmer to thicken a little.
 Prickly pears are loaded with vitamin C, and this is a vitamin that’s destroyed by heat, so I wanted to limit the heat as much as possible.
 Once the sugar was good and dissolved, I turned off the heat and added some citric acid.

 Why?
-Third lesson learned: Prickly pears, which taste like a combination of bubble gum, watermelon and strawberries, are totally lacking in tartness.
-Without acid, they are not very tasty.
+Third lesson learned: Prickly pears, which taste like a combination of bubble gum, watermelon and strawberries, are mostly lacking in tartness.
+An exception is the variety the Mexicans call xoconostle.
+Without tartness, fruit is not very tasty.
 Why citric acid?
 I wanted a neutral acid, not lemon juice.
 They’re close, but not the same.
 Lemons bring other flavors to the party, and I wanted this to be prickly pear’s show.

 The result?
 Pure magenta power.

 This stuff rocks.
-The citric acid gives it just the right tang, and it brings out the watermelon-bubblegum elements and holds the color; it’s also a good preservative so I will be able to play with this stuff for a while.
+The citric acid gives it just the right tang, and it brings out the watermelon-bubblegum elements and holds the color; it’s also a good preservative.

 Here is the full glazed pheasant recipe, and keep in mind it works just fine with a regular chicken, and with other glazes such as maple syrup, honey or another fruit syrup.